BlackstoneEngineering/mbed-cli-osx-installer/README.md

 	then, back in the directory where you just installed miniconda, call `./bin/pip install pyocd --no-index --find-links ./local-repo/` to install from a pre-packaged repo, or `./bin/pip install pyocd` to install from online
 - Flush out `CreateInstaller.sh` so it can actually create the installer and package it up, currently too many manual steps required.
 - get mbed CLI icon to work
 - Fix annoying 'doesnt work if folders have spaces in the names' thing.
-Pretty sure it comes down to use of quotes somewhere
+Pretty sure it comes down to use of quotes somewhere-